clallier/blog/_posts/2020-11-19-shmup_planet_part_1.md

 ---

-In this article, I'll first talk about a displacement shader, including its vertex and fragment shaders.
+In this article, I'll first discuss a displacement shader, including its vertex and fragment shaders.
-Then, I'll show how to use the `EffectComposer` for a Bloom pass.
+Then, I'll demonstrate how to use the EffectComposer for a Bloom pass.
-Let's begin with the displacement map!
+Let's start with the displacement map!

 ### Displacement map on the central sphere